jessicarose00/100-days-of-code/log.md

 **Focus**: I'm pleased to announce that today was a much smoother day with pandas!
 Really enforces the power of practice.
 I was focused on aggregates and learned how to reorganize a data frame with pivoting.

+**Progress**:
-**Progress**: Practiced performing aggregate statistics over rows with groupby, rearranged data frames into pivot tables
+- Performed aggregate statistics over rows with groupby
+- Rearranged data frames into pivot tables

 **Thoughts**: Codecademy's lessons were a bit buggy so I felt like I lost a lot of time/energy trying to work through the lessons.
 When I finally gave up I decided to enjoy [this](https://pandas.pydata.org/pandas-docs/stable/getting_started/comparison/comparison_with_sql.html) useful pandas/SQL comparison guide.
 I'll post a link to the project I worked on tomorrow if the workspace is able to get over itself.